 Mix well to distribute the seasonings over the crumbled cornbread & ritz.

-Pour the room temperature vegetable mixture into the bowl.
+Pour the room-temperature vegetable mixture into the bowl.
 Mix with a spoon.

 Add chicken stock 1 cup at a time until the mixture is moistened but not soggy.

 Pour the mixture into a separate dish.
-Bake at 350 degrees f about 35 mins.
+Bake at 350 degrees f about 35 minutes.

 - Large skillet or Dutch oven